donzelot/hn70ap/tools/README.md

 (address range 0x08000000 - 0x08004000).
  * the user software, in the other sectors (starting at 0x08004000)

-What this means is that, instead of directly starting to execute the user software, the CPU always starts to execute inside the bootloader.
+This means is that instead of directly starting to execute the user software, the CPU always starts to execute inside the bootloader.
 The bootloader runs some update process described later, then remaps the CPU vector table to the beginning of the user software using the ARM VTOR register, setups the